SaxonRah/Linen/LinenDocs/LinenDesign.md

     - Each system implements its own serialization logic

 16. **Mediator**
-    - `LinenPlugin` acts as a mediator between different systems
+    - `Linen` acts as a mediator between different systems
     - Manages how systems discover and interact with each other

 ## Concurrency Patterns